impostorsguides/impostorsguides.github.io/rbenv/part-1/1-c-content.md

 However, when I try to type `help set` into `zsh`, I see that `General Commands Manual` for builtin commands, which I don't find particularly helpful.
 I'd rather see information on the specific command I type in.

 I could configure my laptop to make `bash` the default shell for my machine.
 Then I'd be able to type `help set` and see what I'm looking for.
-However, I'm a creature of habit, and over time I've gotten used to the `zsh` interface.
+However, I'm a creature of habit, and over time I've gotten used to `zsh`.
 I don't feel like changing the default shell would be worth the effort.

 After some Googling around, I found [this StackOverflow question](https://superuser.com/questions/1563825/is-there-a-zsh-equivalent-to-the-bash-help-builtin){:target="_blank" rel="noopener"}, with [this answer](https://superuser.com/a/1563859/300277){:target="_blank" rel="noopener"} describing how to make the `help` output more helpful: